Ericofon

 The Ericofon is a one-piece plastic telephone created by the Ericsson Company of Sweden and marketed through the second half of the 20th century.
 It was the first commercially marketed telephone to incorporate the dial and handset into a single unit.
 Because of its styling and its influence on future telephone design, the Ericofon is considered one of the most significant industrial designs of the 20th century by Phaidon.
 It is in the collection of the Museum of Modern Art in New York City.
-In Sweden, the Ericofon is known as the cobra telephone for its resemblance to a coiled snake.
+In Sweden, the Ericofon is known as the cobra telephone for its resemblance to the hooded snake of the same name.

 History

 The Ericofon was designed in the late 1940s by a design team including Gösta Thames, Ralph Lysell, and Hugo Blomberg.
 The two major components of the telephone, the handset and the dial, are combined in a single unit.
 This one-piece design anticipated the evolution of the typical cordless phone and cell phone by several decades.
 Serial production began in 1954.
-Early models were sold only to institutions, but in 1956 production for the open market began in Europe and Australia.
+Early models were sold only to institutions; in 1956, however, production for the open market began in Europe and Australia.

 As the Bell System did not permit the operation of third-party equipment on their network, the Ericofon could only be used by independent telephone companies in the United States.
 North Electric in Galion, Ohio, manufactured the Ericofon for the North American independent market.

-Design

-The original phone was produced in two slightly different designs.
-The earlier version is slightly taller, with the earpiece at nearly a 90-degree angle to the base.
-A later version has a shorter handle, with the earpiece angled slightly downward.
-The two versions are referred to as the old case and the new case.
-The old case was molded in two pieces, while the new case was molded as a single piece.
-Both versions were initially produced in 18 colors.
-They used the four-prong plug common in the United States at the time.

-A third version, the model 700, was produced beginning in 1976.
-It is easily distinguished from earlier Ericofons by its squarish design, as well as changes to the handle and plug.

 Colors

-When it was introduced on the U.S. market, the Ericofon was available in 18 colors, but after transfer of production to North Electric, the number of colors was reduced to eight.
+When it was introduced on the U.S. market, the Ericofon was available in 18 colors.
+However, after transfer of production to North Electric, the number of colors was reduced to eight.
 A small number of phones with clear and metallic finishes were produced for special promotions.
 The most popular and widely produced colors were bright red and bright white.
 Other colors included various pastel shades of blue, green, and pink.
 The phone was never produced in black.